 Learn how to use in-depth financial and ratio analysis to spot the warning signs of fraud in your organization during this two-day ACFE seminar.
 This instructor-led course will provide you with an overview of numerous types of analyses that can be used to identify embezzlement, corruption schemes, and fraudulent financial reporting.
-Practical problems and real case examples discussed throughout the course will illustrate many of the principles and techniques are that presented.
+Practical problems and real case examples discussed throughout the course will illustrate many of the principles and techniques that are presented.

 You Will Learn How To:

 Design financial analyses aimed at detecting specific types of fraud schemes, including asset misappropriations, corruption schemes and financial statement fraud

 Elevate the fraud-detection capabilities of traditional horizontal, vertical and ratio analyses

 Recognize financial anomalies, including duplicate transactions and violations of Benford’s Law

 Apply complex ratios, such as the Beneish M-score and other multiple-factor analyses

 Formulate targeted ratios that combine non-financial data with financial data